bsker1/game_collection_manager/README.md

 # game_collection_manager

-I am designing a console app that I can use to track video games in my collection </br>
+Game Collection Manaher (GCM) is a console app that I use to track video games</br>
-and easily browse titles based on filter terms and sort options.
+in my collection and easily browse titles based on filter terms and sort options.